darrylcauldwell/darrylcauldwell.github.io/_posts/2016-11-09-aws-cloudformation.markdown

             env: "test"
         register: my_ec2_stack

+        - debug: msg="{{ my_ec2_stack.stack_resources}}"
+        - debug: msg="{{ my_ec2_stack.stack_outputs}}"

-I included the example Ansible playbook in the github repository with the example files in which we pulled in previous step.
+I included the example Ansible playbook above in the github repository with the example files in which we pulled in previous step.

     ansible-playbook /home/ec2-user/aws-ansible/my-other-test-play.yml

+You will see that if we run this it creates the stack with parameters we defined as variables.
+Notice at the end of the first task we register the output as an object.
+For the example we output this to the screen by using a debug task, and it includes the EC2 instance details.
+You could just as easily use this to continue configuration of the EC2 instance guest operating system.